XiangRongLin/grayscale-conversion/README.md

 ### Number of Threads
 This is something that can be further investigated.
-Currently the were just discovered through trial and error without putting much thought behind them.
+Currently they were just discovered through trial and error without putting much thought behind them.

 # Conclusion
 Grayscale conversion is not suited to be computed with the GPU due to transfer 4 bytes of data for each pixel, which are 5 floating point operations in order to convert it to grayscale.